nvbogachev/homepage/content/tools/_index.md

 ### Software Tools

-- AlVin: a software implementation of Vinberg's algorithm by Rafael Guglielmetti
+- AlVin: a software implementation of Vinberg's algorithm by Rafael Guglielmetti, see the [GitHub](https://github.com/rgugliel/AlVin) project and the full [documentation](https://rgugliel.github.io/AlVin/).

-- CoxIter:
+- CoxIter: a program (created by Rafael Guglielmetti) computing invariants of Coxeter polytopes and checking compactness and volume finiteness.
+See the [GitHub](https://github.com/rgugliel/CoxIter) project, the full [documentation](https://rgugliel.github.io/CoxIter/index.html), and [Web version](https://coxiterweb.rafaelguglielmetti.ch/).

-- VinAl: a software implementation of Vinberg's algorithm by Sasha Perepechko and me.
+- [VinAl](https://github.com/aperep/vinberg-algorithm): a software implementation of Vinberg's algorithm created by Sasha Perepechko and me.

 - [PLoF](https://github.com/sashakolpakov/plof): a program computing lower dimensional faces of Coxeter polytopes created by Sasha Kolpakov in the framework of our paper.